TechWriterKara/docs/pages/katalon-studio/docs/console-mode-execution.md

 ---
 > Only **Chrome, Firefox and Remote** options are supported for console mode execution **using Linux version.**

-You can execute automation test without launching Katalon Studio by using command line mode execution.
+You can execute automation tests without launching Katalon Studio by using command line mode execution.

 Execute Katalon in CMD
 ----------------------

-1. Open the command prompt and navigate to the folder of your Katalon Studio build, which contains katalon.exe (Windows) or Applications folder (Mac OS) or katalon (Linux) file.
+1. Open the command prompt and navigate to the folder of your Katalon Studio build, which contains katalon.exe (Windows), Applications folder (Mac OS), or katalon (Linux) file.

 2. Enter the following syntax to execute automation test: